SecKatie/ha-wyzeapi/README.md

 ## Contributing

-* To help with testing please join our Matrix https://matrix.to/#/%23wyzeapi-testers:one.ems.host
 * For development contributions please join our IRC channel #wyzeapi on Libre.Chat
-* For instructions on intercepting data from the Wyze app see: https://mulliken.net/blog/intercepting-ssl-pinned-connections-on-android
+* For instructions on intercepting data from the Wyze app see: https://mulliken.net/p/intercepting-pinned-tls-connections-on-android/

 ## Support